alinush/alinush.github.io/_posts/2025-11-18-chunky-weighted-pvss-for-field-elements.md

 For cited works, see below 👇👇

 [^aptos-Q]: In an abundance of caution, in Aptos, we require that $Q$ contains $>$ 66% of the stake.
+[^reuse]: Recall that in Aptos, we will safely reuse the validator signing keys as encryption keys.
+[^dummy]: Technically, they have to add a dummy proof to the _subtranscript_, obtaining a proper _transcript_, which they can now feed in to $\pvssDecrypt$ in a type-safe way.

 {% include refs.md %}